larrycameron/Space_Communications/README.md

 - With Relay 2 unavailable, B4 retained gains of 21.37 points under pointing loss and 30.65 points under combined stress.
 - In the pointing-loss sweep, B4 gained 15.39 points at a 0.50 signal factor and produced no change at 0.75 or 1.00 because it retained the direct route.
 - Null, adverse, and favorable results are retained under the prespecified reporting rules.
+- TTL sensitivity established a deadline-dependent boundary.
+At 750 seconds, B4 produced no B1 reliability change under pointing loss and a −0.11-point change under combined stress.
+At 1,500 seconds, B4 exceeded B1 by
+  40.66 and 49.92 points, respectively.
+At 3,000 seconds, those gains were 42.08 and 51.33 points.
+- Relative to B3, B4 gained approximately 16.0 reliability points at the frozen 1,500-second TTL by preventing approximately 33 expirations per 200-packet world.
+At 3,000 seconds, expiry disappeared and B3 was approximately 0.4–0.5 points more reliable, although B4 retained substantially lower conditional latency.
+- These results identify B4 as a deadline-sensitive tradeoff policy rather than a universally superior reliability policy.

 Source code, manifests, route scores, trial summaries, paired comparisons, route-selection summaries, validation reports, and checksums are available under [`Monte_Carlo_Experiments/Robustness`](Monte_Carlo_Experiments/Robustness).